openforcefield/dangerbot/README.md

 danger.import_dangerfile(github: "openforcefield/dangerbot")
 ```

-3) Add `openff-dangerbot`'s limited API token to your GitHub Secrets.
-Mine is at https://github.com/openforcefield/dangerbot/settings/secrets, and it must have the name `DANGER_GITHUB_API_TOKEN`.
-Contact Jeff once you get to this point and he will send you Dangerbot's API token.
+3) Give `openff-dangerbot` "Triage" access to your repo .
+The page where I do that for this repo is at https://github.com/openforcefield/dangerbot/settings/access -- Substitute your org/repo name in the URL to get to the right page.
+If the repo you're setting up is inside the `openforcefield` org, you can instead just give the "Bots" team "Triage" permissions.

-4) Give `openff-dangerbot` "Triage" access to your repo if you'd like it to automatically assign the reviewer when it runs (otherwise it will just tag them in a comment).
-The place where I do that is https://github.com/openforcefield/dangerbot/settings/access.
-If the repo you're setting up is inside the `openforcefield` org, you should be able to just give the "Bots" team "Triage" permissions.
+4) Add `openff-dangerbot`'s limited API token to your GitHub Secrets.
+The one for this repo is at https://github.com/openforcefield/dangerbot/settings/secrets -- Substitute your org/repo name in the URL to get to the right page.
+The new secret must have the name `DANGER_GITHUB_API_TOKEN`.
+On Slack, DM Jeff Wagner the following: `I am setting up openff-dangerbot on my repo at github.com/XXX/YYY and need the API key, and for Dangerbot to accept the repo invite`.
+Jeff will send you Dangerbot's API token, and have openff-dangerbot accept the invitation to your repo.

 ### Using openff-dangerbot